zucchero-fern/wqu_capstone_g3630/README.md

 ############## PURPOSE ###############

-This repot contains the shared code for WQU MScFE Capstone Group 3630
+This repository contains the shared code for WQU MScFE Capstone Group 3630

 ########### REQUIREMENTS #############

-# Package requirements to run the ipython notebook
+### Package requirements to run the ipython notebook

 nolds
 pandas